 Control Panel – Category Layout

-If your Control Panel is in category view you can find the Mail applet in;
+If your Control Panel is set to “View by: Category” you can find the Mail applet in;

 - Windows XP: User Accounts